 Injured workers who are incarcerated or otherwise sentenced for offences retain their rights to benefits under the Workplace Safety and Insurance Act, 1997 (WSIA).
 The terms of their sentences, however, may affect the amount of some compensation benefits to the extent that the terms of sentences affect workers' earning abilities.
-Sentences for an offence may also affect entitlement to those benefits/services that hinge upon workers' participation in work reintegration (WR) activities.
+Sentences for an offence may also affect entitlement to those benefits/services that hinge upon workers' participation in return-to-work (RTW) activities.

-The entitlement requirements of the WSIA listed below are such that incarceration or sentences for an offence do not affect injured workers' entitlement
+The entitlement requirements of the WSIA for the benefits listed below are such that incarceration or sentences for an offence do not affect injured workers' entitlement:

 - non-economic loss

 - re-employment**, and